n4demo/learn-to-containerise/docker-apps/linux/php/readme.md

 ### create the local image by OPENING a NEW VS CODE TERMINAL WINDOW and paste in the docker image build code below.
 - node4demo refers to container registry account or owner that already exists

-- php-app refers to the application and my-name-here is a tag for this application.
+- php refers to the application and my-name-here is a tag for this application.
 - The . (dot) refers to the current directory (assuming the current directory has th app code and Docker file

 *docker image build . -t node4demo/php-app:my-name-here*